diogoeag/experimental-one-time-pad/README.md

 ### Insertion Queries

-Now that we have the structure of the database in place, lets play it with some data.
+Now that we have the structure of the database in place, let's play it with some data.
-An EntityEntry its our representation of an entry that we want to add to the database.
+An EntityEntry it's our representation of an entry that we want to add to the database.

 ```java
 EntityEntry data_type_entry =